 “Confirmation emphasized the transformation of life by the outpouring of the Holy Spirit in His fullness.
 Confirmed Christians claim fully as their own, the new life into which they were first initiated at Baptism.”

 -National Directory for Catechesis

-High School Confirmation candidates must be at least in 10thgrade and registered in the Life Teen program which begins in September and meet every Sunday from 7:15 to 8:45 p.m.
-Confirmation preparation takes place the first Sunday of the month (starting in November), from l2pm-3pm in the Assembly Rm. in St. Gregory the Great School.
-Lunch is provided.
+High School Confirmation candidates must be at least in 10thgrade and registered in the Youth Ministry program which begins in September and meets every Sunday from 2:00 to 4:00 p.m.
+The Confirmation Program is separate from youth religious formation.
+Refer to the Calendar for more information.

 Adult confirmation candidates must register in RCIA classes which meet on Sundays at 9:00 AM